Module: RubyTerraform

 .state_push(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform state push command which updates remote state from a local state file.
+Invokes the terraform state push command which updates remote state from

-This command “pushes” a local state and overwrites remote state with a local state file.
-The command will protect you against writing an older serial or a different state file lineage unless you pass true
+an older serial or a different state file lineage unless you pass true

-for the :force
+for the :force option.

 This command works with local state (it will overwrite the local state), but is less useful for this use case.

-is “-”, then this command will read the state to push from stdin.
-Data from stdin is not streamed to the backend: it is loaded completely (until pipe close), verified, and then pushed.
+stdin.
+Data from stdin is not streamed to the backend: it is loaded

 .state_remove(parameters = {}, invocation_options = {}) ⇒ Object Also known as: state_rm Originally defined in module ClassMethods

-Invokes the terraform state rm command which removes one or more items from the Terraform state, causing Terraform to “forget” those items without first destroying them in the remote system.
+Invokes the terraform state rm command which removes one or more items

 This command removes one or more resource instances from the Terraform state based on the addresses given.
 You can view and list the available instances with #state_list.